 Prior to joining Buckley Sandler in 2016, Ms. Russell was Executive Vice President, Chief Legal Officer & Corporate Secretary for Fifth Third Bancorp, the 12th largest U.S. bank.
 Before that, she was Global Chief Regulatory Counsel at BNY Mellon, where she created and led the company’s global Office of Public Policy and Regulatory Affairs, managing the bank’s relationships with its regulators in 100 countries.
 Ms. Russell also spent five years with Bank of America, where she served as lead counsel for a number of the bank’s divisions, including Global Risk, Supervisory and Regulatory Relations, Deposit and Debit Products, Marketing, Privacy, Online and Mobile Banking, and Sales Practices.
 She was also instrumental in Bank of America's acquisitions of Merrill Lynch, LaSalle Bank, Countrywide and US Trust.
 She previously practiced law for eight years at Skadden in its Washington and London offices, focusing on bank regulatory, consumer financial services, international corporate finance, and mergers and acquisitions.

 Ms. Russell is an adjunct professor at Boston University School of Law where she teaches courses on fintech and the Future of Banking.
 She is also a Fellow of the Salzburg Global Seminar Forum on Finance in a Changing World, and is a frequent speaker on bank regulatory issues and the intersection of technology and banking.
+She was recognized this year by Legal 500 for her work in Financial Services Regulation.

 Ms. Russell received her B.A. from the College of William & Mary and graduated cum laude from American University Washington College of Law, where she served as Senior Articles Editor of the Law Review and was recognized as the law school’s "Most Outstanding Graduate."
 After law school, she clerked for the Honorable Claude M. Hilton, then-Chief Judge of the United States District Court for the Eastern District of Virginia.